13 Natural Anti-Inflammatories: Zero Side Effects!

 Omega-3s play a crucial role in reducing inflammation, offering relief for neck pain, lower back pain, and arthritis.

-• Including Omega-3-rich foods like fatty fish in your diet or taking Omega-3 supplement ensures an adequate dosage for pain management (ad).
+• Including Omega-3-rich foods like fatty fish in your diet or taking Omega-3 supplement ensures an adequate dosage for pain management (aff).

 Resveratrol is a polyphenol found in black grapes and blackberries that offers relief from chronic inflammation and joint pain.

-• For maximum benefits, a high dosage through dietary supplements is recommended (ad).
+• For maximum benefits, a high dosage through a dietary supplement is recommended (aff).

 • If you don't have a particular pathology, consuming natural sources of resveratrol like blueberries, black grapes, and pistachios is a great addition to your diet.